Wang Yibo: 2020–2022: Mainstream popularity

 In May 2020, Wang was confirmed as one of the four captains in the dance competition show Street Dance of China Season 3 (这!就是街舞3).
 Through this show, Wang got an increased recognition for his street dance background and skills.
-On October, Yang Kai, a member of his team Yi Bo Wang Zha (一波王炸) won the competition.
+In October, Yang Kai, a member of his team Yi Bo Wang Zha (一波王炸) won the competition.

-On 19 August 2020, the TV series My Strange Friend premiered on Iqiyi.
+On 19 August 2020, the TV series My Strange Friend premiered on iQIYI.
 Wang played the character Wei Yichen in this science fiction drama series.

 In December 2020, Wang starred as the male lead character Xie Yun in the wuxia drama series Legend of Fei, based on the novel Bandits (有翡), was broadcast on Tencent Video.
 He also sang the OST "First Rays" for the series.
 The series was very popular both domestically and internationally.
 It not only reached a record of over 130 million views in eight hours after its release and 4 billion views in one month on Tencent Video, but also earned number one spot on WeTV Thailand and Philippines after one week of simultaneous release.

 On 30 December 2020, Wang released his fourth digital single, "My Rules" (我的世界守则).
 The song, composed by 24 and Vince from The Black Label with Wang participated in the lyrics writing, expresses his determination to follow his own path and find his self-worth.
 With this song, Wang broke a new record of the fastest digital single to sell 10 million copies on NetEase Music, which equals to 30 million yuan, within only 2 hours and 20 minutes.
 The single debuted at 14th on the Billboard World Digital Song Sales during the fourth week of January 2021.
 Wang performed "My Rules" for the first time at the Hunan Television's 2021 New Year's Eve Concert, where he also had a collaboration stage with Wang Leehom to the song "Descendants of the Dragon".

 On 11 February 2021, Wang made his first appearance on the CCTV Spring Festival Gala, singing and dancing in a creative show titled Ox Strut alongside Andy Lau and Guan Xiaotong to celebrate the Year of Ox, which is the zodiac of all three performers.
 In the same month, Wang also appeared for the first time on CCTV's Lantern Festival Gala, singing his song "Youth Comes in Time" for his individual stage.
 During the grand gala celebrating the 100th anniversary of the founding of the Chinese Communist Party, Wang performed the song "Walking With You" together with Karry Wang and Roy Wang, as part of the theatrical performance The Great Journey.